Aabirr/etch-a-sketch/README.md

-Etch-a-Sketch game for Odin project.
+Etch-a-Sketch app for Odin project.